ngupange/PamphileNkurunzizaNgenzi_T1A2/README.md

 ## Target Audience
 This site is aimed at two primary audiences.
-The first group is made up of those who are seeking developers for their business.
+The first group is made up of those who are seeking developers for their business and this prototype can show them what I can do.
 The second, is individuals who are looking to contract a developer as a freelancer to work on a single project, such as a website.

 ## Tech Stack
 The following tech was used in the production of this portfolio: